chandras10/searchkit-starter-app/README.md

 <a name="customize-cloud9"></a>
 ## IV.
-Customizing the Cloud9 Environment
+QR Code friendly Cloud9 theme

 1. Go to the newly cloud9 environment and click the settings, select THEMES(top right corner near cloud9 symbol).
 Select one of the Classic theme and night based color ( this is needed for the QR code to be visible for the expo client).<br/>
 <img src="images/aws-cloud9-theme1.png" width="33%" />